KevinSia/html-css-js/2-intro-to-css.md

 }
 ```

-> Small note: You can try making two elements have same `id`, and your CSS rule will be applied to both elements.
+> Small note: You can try making two elements have same `id`, and your CSS rule will still be applied to both elements, but Javascript will only recognize the first element that has this `id`.
+> Fun fact: An element with an `id` has a privilege due to it's uniqueness: https://css-tricks.com/the-difference-between-id-and-class/#article-header-id-5